Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/qrd.rst

    const int UnrollSize_t = 1 << (PowUnroll_t - POWFoldRow_t);

-So this kernel could automatically deduce the right configuration (PowUnroll_t and PowNCU_t) when set the appropriate input matrix rows and columns.
+So this kernel could automatically deduce the right configuration (PowUnroll_t and PowNCU_t) when set to appropriate input matrix rows and columns.

-Users can also set a parameter list suitable for their own case according to the logical relationship of these parameters.
+You can also set a parameter list suitable for your case according to the logical relationship of these parameters.

 The base configuration class is: